What is monetary policy?

 The most important monetary policy instrument is the interest rates on banks’ deposits and loans in Norges Bank, and the most important rate among these is the policy rate.

-The policy rate is set by Norges Bank’s Executive Board at its monetary policy meetings.
-The Board usually has eight monetary policy meetings a year.
+The policy rate is set by the Monetary Policy and Financial Stability Committee at its monetary policy meetings.
+The Committee usually has eight monetary policy meetings a year.

 The Monetary Policy Report provides overview, insight and outlook